Miranda (The Tempest): Controversial lines

 In Act I, Scene II, the lines spoken by Miranda to Caliban rebuking him for his ill-treatment of Prospero are frequently reassigned to Prospero.
 Editors and critics of the play felt that the speech was probably wrongly attributed to her either as a printing error or because actors preferred that no character would remain silent too long on stage.

 Critics also argue that the language used by Miranda in this speech is out of character for her, given her lack of knowledge of the world that makes Caliban's behaviour so shocking, as well as the fact that her style of speaking strongly resembles Prospero's mannerisms.
 Furthermore, the use of anger and strong language removes the image of youth and innocence Shakespeare cultivates of Miranda and does not seem to be in keeping with her behaviour for the rest of the play.

 However, others feel that Miranda's speech here is correctly attributed.
 As the play progresses, Caliban refers to Miranda as his "mistress", saying that it was Miranda who explained to him what the moon and stars are.

 Furthermore, some critics do acknowledge that while the language in this particular speech is stronger than expected for Miranda, it is far weaker than Prospero's form of address would be given the situation.

+In astronomy

+Miranda (moon), one of the moons of Uranus is named after her, in keeping with other Uranian moons named after characters from Shakespeare and Pope.

 In popular culture

 Her lines spoken at the end of Act V, Scene I are the inspiration for the title of the novel Brave New World.

+In SF novel Miranda by Antoni Lange from 1924, based on The Tempest, Miranda is a spiritual medium.

 Clare Savage, a protagonist of Michelle Cliff's novel No Telephone to Heaven, is frequently seen to be a modernised Miranda.
 Miranda is featured in the 2019 novella Miranda in Milan, which imagines the events after The Tempest.

-One of the moons of Uranus is named after her, in keeping with other Uranian moons named after Shakespearian characters.